prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 As described in the [Prerequisites](#prerequisites) section, in order to retrieve metrics from the kubelet token authentication and authorization must be enabled.
 Some Kubernetes setup tools do not enable this by default.

-If you are using Google's GKE product, see [docs/GKE-cadvisor-support.md].
+If you are using Google's GKE product, see [cAdvisor support](docs/GKE-cadvisor-support.md).

 #### Authentication problem